Mod-Bucket/EasterFest/README.txt

 - Eggwood & bunnycarrot plants
 - Some villager costumes
 - fishing rod
+- Cookbook and a few more recipes.

 ==========

+Version 1.5.05
+	* Removed the chocolate egg (produce) from the collection for better compatability.
+You still have to have it to make other eggs.
+	* Added recipes for Cheap Egg Mould, Giant Chocolate Egg, Giant Sugar Egg.
+	* Added cookbook.
+It doesn't contain the secret recipes.

 Version 1.5.04
 	* Made bunny carrots reapable.